 Any type of passcode can be used anytime you see a “Passcode” field on the NetID+ login page.
 Here are the type of passcodes available to you, and how they can be generated:

-You can use any of the Series 4 Yubikeys (Yubikey 4, Yubikey 4 Nano, or Yubikey 4C) with NetID+.
-Please follow instructions on the Yubico website for purchasing a Yubikey, downloading configuration software and configuring your Yubikey.
+You can use any of the Yubikey 5 Series devices with NetID+.
+You can purchase Yubikey Series 5 devices from directly from Yubico.
+Please follow instructions on the Yubico website for downloading configuration software and configuring your Yubikey.

 Downloading the Yubikey Personalization Tool:

-You can retrieve the Yubikey Personalization Tool installer for Mac OS X, Windows and Linux from http://www.yubico.com/products/services-software/personalization-tools/use/ (under “Cross-Platform Tool”).
+You can retrieve the Yubikey Manager installer for Mac OS X, Windows and Linux from https://www.yubico.com/products/services-software/download/yubikey-manager/ (under “Cross-Platform Tool”).

 If you are already using this YubiKey with an existing service, the following steps will overwrite the stored secret for that service.
 You should also realize that every time you open the Yubico OTP tab, it generates a new Public Identity, Private Identity, and Secret Key, but that these are not written to the token unless you actually click Write Configuration.
 There is no way to read your existing Public Identity, Private Identity, and Secret Key off the token once it has been written.

 Each YubiKey has two slots.
 The first slot is used to generate the passcode when the YubiKey button is touched for between 0.3 and 1.5 seconds and released.
 The second slot is used if the button is touched between 2 and 5 seconds.
 When the YubiKey is shipped its first configuration slot is factory programmed for the YubiCloud OTP service and the second configuration slot is blank.

 To create or overwrite a slot’s configuration: